AyshwaryaRamakrishnan/Viva/Viva/topics/add-topics-app.md

 - Your organization's public website (starting with https://).
 This will be linked to your company's app name on the app page in the Teams app catalog in "Created By" section.
 - Icons: Default icons are provided in the zip file.
 When the script runs you can select to use the default icons or [provide your own](/microsoftteams/platform/concepts/build-and-test/apps-package#app-icons).

-The script creates a Teams app manifest (.zip) file which you must upload in the Teams admin center.
+The script creates a Teams app manifest (.zip) file in your desktop folder, which you must upload in the Teams admin center.

 ## Upload the manifest file